pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_mobile-push.md

 ## List channels for device (builder pattern)

-##### Requires Mobile Push Notifications add-on

-Request channels with push notifications enabled for the specified pushToken.
+Request channels with push enabled for the specified token.

 ### Method(s)